 I finally met my wonderful roommates!
-I met Diana first, which was appropriate because I found her first and we are soulmates and spirit animals and I love her.
 My assigned check-in time was 2:30 pm so I arrived right around then and waited in a line with a bunch of other excited Disney College Program participants.
 So I waited in line and we went through a couple different checkpoints and tables where they asked for basic identification documents and had us sign things and told us about our apartment and parking spot and we took our ID photo!
 Yay!
 Step 1 of becoming an official Disney employee!

 We found out what our apartment number was and there was a short housing meeting around 5:00 pm and then we spent the rest of the afternoon moving into our apartment which only took me about 16 trips to my car.
 Luckily, I got a parking spot right underneath our apartment (other parking lots were around the corner, across the street, down the block, etc.).
 It’s almost as if Disney knew I had little legs that can only travel so far.
 Bless the mouse.

 It was already pre-decided but I am sharing a room with Diana and Katy and we literally all were too nice, for lack of a better term, to choose a bed because none of us had a preference and did not care.
 Six hours later (read that in the Spongebob narrator voice), we ended up using a randomizer online because we just could not decide.
 I ended up getting top bunk which I was kind of excited about because I’ve never had a bunk bed before and it’s very exciting!
 It’s like my own little princess tower looking down on my peasant roommates…HA, just kidding.
 I love them so much.
 SO MUCH.
 Anyway.
 Can you tell I’m excited?
 I feel like a little girl again; also appropriate, because I am living out my childhood dream by working for Disney.